JRCSTU/CO2MPAS-TA/doc/tutorial.rst

 just once and re-use them for other subsequent predictions, where only some inputs are different (e.g., ``times``, ``velocities``, ``vehicle_mass``, etc.).

-To run the simulation plan upload it as input file, and run it as described in `the previous section <Engineering mode>`_ .
+To run the simulation plan upload it as an input file, and run it as described in `the previous section <Engineering mode>`_ .

 .. admonition:: Output files